The Campground

 Lundbreck Falls: You can walk to beautiful Lundbreck Falls from the campground.
 Take the footpath along the river past the walk-in tent sites (go to the left if you are facing the river), about 400 metres.
 Falling 12 metres, Lundbreck Falls is best seen at sunrise or sunset.

 Fishing: The Crowsnest River is a legendary trout stream and I witnessed first hand how amazing it was when I landed a beautiful rainbow trout on my first cast!
 I fished downstream from the falls, from shore, and caught many more rainbows during our stay.
-Supposedly there are whitefish and cutthroat trout in this section of the river also, but I didn’t catch any.
+Supposedly there are whitefish and cutthroat trout in this section of the river too.
 Note that you MUST RELEASE trout that are between 30 and 45 cm long!
 See Alberta Fishing Regulations for more information.
-Since dawn and dusk can get a bit congested along the shoreline near camp, walk downstream a couple minutes to get some space.
+Dawn and dusk can get a bit congested along the shoreline near camp, but if you walk downstream a couple minutes, you can find a good fishing spot.

 Wading / swimming: Once you get past the bridge downstream of the falls, the Crowsnest River is quite calm with a few deeper pools.
 Right in front of the campground, there is a small gravel beach for wading and swimming.
 Keep the kids close as the river is deep towards the middle.